dtcenter/METplotpy/docs/Users_Guide/skew_t.rst

 the Github repository.
 The *x.y.z* is the release number.

-For background information on the CIRA data, please refer to:
+For background information on the CIRA TC model diagnostics, please refer to:

 McNoldy, B. D., K. D. Musgrave, and M. DeMaria, 2012: Diagnostics and verification of the tropical cyclone environment in regional models.
 AMS 30th Conference on Hurricanes and Tropical Meteorology, April 2012, Ponte Vedra Beach, Florida.